 He began his career in Finance where he spent 20 years before moving into General Management.
 As well as having responsibility for the facility in Glenrothes he also had overall UK Board responsibility for Operations, Facilities and Health and Safety for Raytheon UK.
 He was one of the key leaders who implemented a new Graduate scheme for the company in 2008, which has continued to grow ever since and also for the Engineers of the Future scheme which the company participates in with Fife College and Heriot-Watt University.

 Jim is currently a member of the Scottish Children’s Panel and also presents occasional training for the Prince’s Trust in Scotland.

 In his spare time he likes to spend time with his Granddaughter and watching football.

 Hugh Hall, Principal and Chief Executive

 Hugh Hall was born and brought up in the east end of Glasgow and began his working life straight from school in the local Benefits Agency office in Easterhouse.
 Hugh is a chartered accountant, with expertise in transformational change, governance and major project development and delivery.
 His life has been devoted to public service.
-He has held a number of senior appointments in a wide range of organisations and is currently Chief Operating Officer at the University of Strathclyde.
+He has held a number of senior appointments in a wide range of organisations and was previously Chief Operating Officer at the University of Strathclyde.
 In 2009, he was awarded the Public Sector Finance Director of the Year award in recognition of his leadership role in the transformation of Scotland’s enterprise network.

 His non-executive roles past and present include: eight years as a member of Court at Edinburgh Napier University, Chairman of the Chartered Institute of Public Finance & Accountancy in Scotland, Chair of Forth Valley College, Chair of Colleges Scotland and Chair of Scotland’s Children’s Lottery.